COLONEL DAVID W. SUTHERLAND,

 U.S. ARMY (RET.), CHAIRMAN

-Colonel Sutherland actively contributes to numerous national veteran and military family committees and boards.
-In addition to his leadership of Dixon Center, he is a trusted advisor to many former senior military leaders including former Chairmen of the Joint Chiefs of Staff, Combatant Commanders, and current and former public and private sector leaders and executives.
+In addition to his Dixon Center leadership, he is working with many corporations, nonprofits and civic organizations on leadership development, organizational culture and veteran inclusion.
+He is a trusted advisor to former senior military leaders including former Chairmen of the Joint Chiefs of Staff, Combatant Commanders, as well as current and former public and private sector leaders and executives.
+Colonel Sutherland is a published author and presents speeches on leadership around the country.